DarwinJS/ChocoPackages/openssh/readme.md

 Allows the initial setup and subsequent update of the TERM system environment variable.
 If it does not exist, TERM is defaulted to "xterm" when this switch has NOT been used.

-## -params '"/SSHServerFeature /DeleteServerKeysAfterInstalled"'
-When installing the server, server keys are deleted after added to the ssh-agent (you will not have an opportunity to copy them).

 ## -params '"/DeleteConfigAndServerKeys"' (during uninstall command)
 By default an uninstall does not remove config files nor server keys.

-## -params '"/UseNTRights"'
-By default this install uses PowerShell code that works on operating systems that cannot run the 32-bit ntrights.exe (Nano, Server Core w/out WOW64).
-If this code does not work for you, you can use this switch to invoke the 32-bit ntrights.exe Please be aware that 32-bit ntrights.exe will NOT work on Windows Systems that do not have WOW64 installed - this would mainly affect Server Core where this feature is optional and not installed by default and Server Nano where 32-bit is not supported.

-**Note:** If you have tested and this switch is *absolutely required* for your deployment scenario, please file an issue so that I can enhance the code so that this switch is not needed for your scenario.

 ## -params '"/PathSpecsToProbeForShellEXEString:$env:programfiles\PowerShell\*\Powershell.exe;$env:windir\system32\windowspowershell\v1.0\powershell.exe"'
 A set of filespecs to probe for the latest version of a given shell exe.
 Wildcards can be used in the path, but not the filename.